ajakacky/ajakacky.github.io/_pages/robotics.md

 ---
 layout: archive
-permalink: /aws-development/
+permalink: /robotics/
-title: "AWS Development Work"
+title: "Robotics Work"
 author_profile: true
 ---

+This page contains posts for all the robotics work that I have done over the years

 {% include group-by-array collection=site.posts field="tags" %}